Table of Contents

-This is a condition in which walls of arteries become stiff and thick due to the accumulation of build up fat deposits called plaques.
+This is a condition in which walls of arteries become stiff and thick due to the accumulation of fat deposits called plaques.
 This, in turn, restricts the blood flow in the system.
 Atherosclerosis can occur in any part of the body.
-If atherosclerosis occurs in heart then it is coronary artery disease.
-If this occurs in legs then it is peripheral artery disease.
+If atherosclerosis occurs in the heart then it is coronary artery disease.
+If this occurs in the legs then it is peripheral artery disease.

 High blood pressure

-As the name suggests, the pressure of blood flow increases in the blood vessels leading to many cardiovascular diseases like heart failure, renal disease etc.
+As the name suggests, the pressure of blood flow increases in the blood vessels leading to many cardiovascular diseases like heart failure, renal failure, etc.

 Cerebrovascular heart disease is a condition in which blood circulation to the brain is affected.
 This is caused mainly due to atherosclerosis.
 As discussed earlier, atherosclerosis is a condition in which walls of arteries become stiff and thick due to the accumulation of fat deposits.

-Blood pressure affects blood flow leading to ischemic stroke and a rise in blood pressure leads to tearing of blood vessels which may lead to intracranial hemorrhage.
+Blood pressure affects blood flow leading to ischemic stroke and a rise in blood pressure leads to tearing of blood vessels which may lead to intracranial haemorrhage.

-Atherosclerosis, embolism, low-fat states, aneurysms are the basic or primary causes of cerebrovascular heart disease.
+Atherosclerosis, embolism, low-fat states, and aneurysms are the basic or primary causes of cardiovascular heart disease.
 Risk factors include hypertension, smoking, diabetes, and obesity.

-Treatment for the cerebrovascular disease involves surgery, lifestyle changes, and medications.
+Treatment for cardiovascular disease involves surgery, lifestyle changes, and medications.

-Medications such as antiplatelets ( like aspirin, clopidogrel ), blood thinning medications (like heparin, warfarin ) and anti – diabetic medications.
+Medications include antiplatelets ( like aspirin, clopidogrel ), blood-thinning medications (like heparin, warfarin ) and anti-diabetic medications.